Feeding Our Future: Federal charges and legal proceedings

-In January 2022, the FBI raided a number of Feeding Our Future "meal" locations and the nonprofit was disestablished shortly thereafter.
-That fall, members of the organization were accused of defrauding the state's USDA-funded school nutrition programs of at least $250 million over the course of the COVID-19 pandemic, led by the organization's president, Bock.
-On September 20, 2022, the U.S. Attorney Andrew M. Luger announced federal charges against 47 former Feeding Our Future employees for their involvement in the nation's largest pandemic-related fraud scheme.
-By October 2024, the number of indicted individuals reached 70.
+In January 2022, the FBI raided a number of Feeding Our Future locations, and the nonprofit was disestablished shortly thereafter.
+That fall, U.S. Attorney Andrew M. Luger announced federal charges against 47 former Feeding Our Future employees and contractors for their involvement in fraud.
+By October 2024, the number of indicted individuals had reached 70.
+One suspect was arrested just before boarding a flight out of the United States at Minneapolis–Saint Paul International Airport.

 In the spring of 2024, a group of seven defendants were the first to go to trial.
 Near the end of the trial, an attempt was made to bribe a juror to vote to acquit with $120,000 in cash.
 The juror reported the incident and was dismissed to avoid the appearance of impropriety, along with another who heard about the incident from a relative.
 The jury was sequestered for the remainder of the trial.
 Of the first seven defendants, five were convicted on most charges against them, while two were acquitted.
 Several weeks later, five suspects, including three of the defendants from the first trial, were indicted on charges related to the bribery.
 One of the individuals indicted for bribery had been acquitted of fraud during the trial.
-All five suspects in the bribery case had pleaded guilty to the resulting charges by May 2025.
+All five suspects in the bribery case had pleaded guilty to the resultant charges by May 2025.

-A federal court handed down the first sentence in the scandal on October 15, 2024.
-Mohamed Ismail received a 12-year sentence; two of the three counts involved conspiracy.
-He was ordered to pay more than $47 million in restitution.
-The second trial in the case began in February 2025 for Aimee Bock, the ringleader of the scheme, and a leading co-conspirator, Salim Said.
+The second trial in the case began in February 2025 for Bock, the ringleader of the scheme, and a leading co-conspirator, Salim Said.
 On March 19, 2025, Bock and Said were both found guilty on all counts.

-Two additional suspects (the 71st and 72nd) were indicted in May and June 2025; one was arrested just before boarding a flight out of the United States at Minneapolis–Saint Paul International Airport.
-A 73rd suspect was indicted in early August 2025.
+In May 2026, Bock was sentenced to more than 41 years imprisonment (500 months) and ordered to pay more than $240 million in restitution.

-By November 2025, out of 77 suspects indicted in the fraud, dozens had pled guilty and seven had been found guilty at trial, while many others awaited trial.
+By July 2026, out of 80 suspects indicted in the fraud, 69 had been found guilty, including 62 via plea deals.
+Seven had been found guilty at trial, while a number of others awaited trial.
+23 perpetrators, including Bock, have been sentenced.
 Although more than $250 million is alleged to have been stolen, only around $75 million had been recovered as of early 2025, as much of the money was spent on unrecoverable expenses like luxury meals and hotels, or was transferred to overseas investments which the United States cannot seize.
+In an early January 2026 report, the federal government estimated that total fraud from the case could top $350 million.